dcloudDavidZhou/deXTension/README.md

 # deXTension
-Open Source Continuous File Synchronization
+Open Source Continuous File Synchronization <br>
-A fork of syncthing
+A fork of syncthing modified by David <br>
+Designed for dCloud System Device